2021 Thesis Prize Winners Announcement

 The Committee has also chosen Dr. Mary Elston as winner of the Alwaleed Bin Talal Prize for Best Dissertation in Islamic Studies for her dissertation, “Reviving Turāth: Islamic Education in Modern Egypt.”

 Mary analyzes the intellectual and pedagogical movement of ʿulamāʾ who seek to revive what they call the “Islamic heritage” (turāth), which Mary describes as referring to a temporal, ethical, and epistemological configuration that the ʿulamāʾ allege existed before the beginning of the modernizing reforms of al-Azhar at the end of the 19th century.
 The turāth revival is an attempt to counter modern reformism (the project of rationalizing institutions in order to catch up with the West) and Islamism (the project to reinforce the place of Islam in the state and public sphere).
 She shows how the ʿulamāʾ’s understanding of modern Islamic intellectual history is mobilized to build their own religious authority and how the turāth constitutes a recent alternative to modern reformism and Islamism, thereby enriching our understanding of modern Islamic intellectual history and what modern reformism and Islamism have in common.
 This work is based on two years of ethnographic research at al-Azhar and analysis of the writings of reformers including Muhammad Abduh, Mahmud Shaltut and Ali Gomaa.
-Mary’s advisor, Professor Malika Zeghal, considers her dissertation to be a particularly important contribution to Islamic studies due to its exploration of the issue of reform of Islamic education at al-Azhar in the modern period with an innovative methodological combination of historical textual analysis and ethnography, an eye to historical continuities, and a focus on epistemic changes in conceptions of Islamic knowledge and their relation to the politics of reform.
+Mary’s dissertation makes a particularly important contribution to Islamic studies due to its exploration of the issue of reform of Islamic education at al-Azhar in the modern period with an innovative methodological combination of historical textual analysis and ethnography, an eye to historical continuities, and a focus on epistemic changes in conceptions of Islamic knowledge and their relation to the politics of reform.
 Mary’s dissertation was chosen by the Committee for its clarity, innovative methodological combination and impressive findings.

 The Committee would also like to recognize Dr. Mira Xenia Schwerda as honorable mention for her dissertation, “How Photography Changed Politics: The Case of the Iranian Constitutional Revolution (1905-1911)” Through her dissertation that reconceptualizes the Iranian Constitutional period (1905-1911) as one of spectacle in which photography played a central role in defining, mobilizing, and memorializing political movements and their leaders, Mira has made innovative contributions to the study of the economy of image in revolutionary thought, a nascent area particularly in Middle Eastern and Islamic studies.